 In more recent times, life centered around subsistence farming, commercial fishing and timber production.
 Evidence of these activities exists throughout the park.
 Abandoned fields, once used for farming, have now returned to forests.
 Remnants of boat piers and loading docks skirt the river.
 A trackless railroad bed, used for hauling logs and the charred remains of tar kilns, are reminders of the early days of the timber industry.

 Like many other state parks, Goose Creek originated due to the initiative of local citizens.
-At their appeal, the Division of State Parks investigated potential park sites along the Pamlico River and determined that the Goose Creek area was the most suitable.
+At their appeal, the North Carolina Division of State Parks investigated potential park sites along the Pamlico River and determined that the Goose Creek area was the most suitable.
 Negotiations for land acquisition began, and a resolution to the governor expressed local support.
-With the purchase of 1,208 acres of land, Goose Creek State Park opened in September, 1974.
+With the purchase of 1,208 acres of land, Goose Creek State Park opened in September, 1974. the park currently contains 1,672 acres.